UKHSA-Internal/talktofrank-beta/doc/architecture/decisions/0003-site-wide-cms-configuration.md

 - Homepage - any settings that should override the sitewide values on the homepage.
 - Drugs A-Z - any settings that should override the sitewide values on the Drugs A-Z page.

+The footer could also be converted to a use container which would allow for minimum impact to the codebase, however the site settings would then be restricted to the footer.

 References:
 - https://www.contentful.com/r/knowledgebase/dynamic-microcopy/
 - https://www.contentfulcommunity.com/t/is-it-common-to-have-a-settings-content-model/924/2